-Seeing children go home healthy is the reward for the many dollars and volunteer hours given to Children's Miracle network (CMN).
-Each year, CMN asks children that have been treated at UMC to share their "miracle story."
+Seeing children go home healthy is the reward for the many dollars and volunteer hours given to Children's Miracle Network (CMN).
+Each year, CMN asks children previously treated at UMC to share their "miracle story."
 These stories help provide a glimpse into the many ways CMN and UMC help to make miracles every day.
-Read about our 2017 Miracle Kids below.
+Read about our 2018 Miracle Children below.

-Braxton Hartle – 2 years old – Clovis, NM
+Aubriana Loya – 2 years old – Portales, NM

-Claire Janssen – 4 years old – Lubbock, TX
+Jaiyah Martinez – 8 years old – Lubbock, TX

 When Jaiyah was 3 years old, she began having terrible nosebleeds--so bad her bed would be blood-soaked by morning.
 She was brought to UMC and was diagnosed Willebrand Disease, a lifelong blood disorder that prevents the blood from clotting.
 Jaiyah's treatment includes regular infusions to assist with clotting.
 Unfortunately, the infusion used to treat her has created a hole inside of her nose.
 This severe damage will cause Jaiyah to have her nose reconstructed later in life.